Chesa Boudin: Early career

 Before law school, Boudin traveled to Venezuela and served as a translator in the Venezuelan Presidential Palace during the administration of Hugo Chavez.

-After law school, from 2011 to 2012, Boudin served as a law clerk to M. Margaret McKeown on the United States Court of Appeals for the Ninth Circuit.
-He was a 2012–2013 Liman Fellow at the San Francisco Public Defender's Office, and in 2013 and 2014, he served as a clerk to Charles Breyer on the United States District Court for the Northern District of California.
+After law school, from 2011 to 2012, Boudin served as a law clerk for M. Margaret McKeown on the United States Court of Appeals for the Ninth Circuit.
+He was a 2012–2013 Liman Fellow at the San Francisco Public Defender's Office, and in 2013 and 2014, he clerked for Charles Breyer on the United States District Court for the Northern District of California.
 In 2015, Boudin began working full time at the San Francisco Public Defender's Office as a deputy public defender.
 While there, he argued on behalf of the office's clients that California's bail system is unconstitutional, leading to the published case In re Kenneth Humphrey, in which the state's First District Court of Appeals held that judges must give consideration to a defendant's ability to pay before setting bail.

 Boudin also serves on the board of the Civil Rights Corps, a national non-profit organization, and is on the board of Restore Justice, a non-profit based in California.

 Boudin translated Understanding the Bolivarian Revolution: Hugo Chávez Speaks with Marta Harnecker into English, co-edited Letters from Young Activists: Today's Young Rebels Speak Out, and co-wrote The Venezuelan Revolution: 100 Questions – 100 Answers.
 His book, Gringo: A Coming of Age in Latin America, was released in April 2009 by Charles Scribner's Sons.
 The book received mixed reviews.